Same-sex marriage in Nebraska: Obergefell v. Hodges

 Following the decision of the U.S. Supreme Court in Obergefell v.
-Hodges on June 26, 2015, Attorney General Peterson notified the Eighth Circuit that the state would no longer enforce its ban on marriage of same-sex couples.
+Hodges on June 26, 2015, Attorney General Peterson notified the Eighth Circuit that the state would no longer enforce its same-sex marriage ban.
 Same-sex couples began immediately marrying in Nebraska following the Supreme Court's ruling, with Kathy Pettersen and Beverly Reicks being the first same-sex couple to file marriage paperwork at the Douglas County Clerk's Office on June 26.
 Barbara DiBernard and Judith Gibson were the first to wed in Lancaster County, which contains the capital city of Lincoln.
 Susan and Sally Waters, plaintiffs in Waters, were issued a license on Friday, June 26 by the Douglas County Clerk, Tom Cavanaugh.

-Governor Ricketts issued a statement critical of the ruling but said the state would comply, saying "We will follow the law and respect the ruling outlined by the court."
+Governor Ricketts issued a statement critical of the ruling but said the state would comply, "We will follow the law and respect the ruling outlined by the court."
 Attorney General Peterson said the court had "overstepped its proper role in our system of government".
-State tax officials quickly issued guidance for married same-sex couples, and the Department of Motor Vehicles started processing name changes for driver's licenses based on marriage certificates for same-sex couples.
+State tax officials quickly issued guidance for married same-sex couples, and the Department of Motor Vehicles started processing name changes for driver's licenses based on the marriage licenses of same-sex couples.
 Most Nebraska counties began immediately issuing marriage licenses to same-sex couples, or announced their willingness to do so.
 Officials in Buffalo, Dakota and Phelps counties initially reported they would not be issuing such licenses until they received further guidance from the state.
-However, both Governor Ricketts and Attorney General Peterson had announced by June 29, 2015 that the state would comply with the court's ruling and those counties promptly followed that guidance.
+However, both Governor Ricketts and Attorney General Peterson had announced by June 29 that the state would comply with the court's ruling and those counties promptly followed that guidance.
 The Sioux County Clerk, Michelle Zimmerman, was the only county clerk in Nebraska to expressly state she would not issue marriage licenses to same-sex couples, though the county's deputy clerk confirmed on July 11, 2015 that the office would process the marriage licenses of any same-sex couple who wishes to marry in the county.

-On July 1, 2015, the Eighth Circuit lifted the stay it had imposed on Judge Bataillon's order, allowing his prohibition on the enforcement of Nebraska's denial of marriage rights to same-sex couples to take effect.
-On February 6, 2016, Judge Bataillon issued a permanent injunction striking down the state's defunct same-sex marriage ban.
-Though a formality, the injunction ordered state officials to treat same-sex couples the same as opposite-sex couples in everything from processing marriage certificates to issuing birth certificates, the latter something the state had previously attempted to ban same-sex couples from amending.

 Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.